Militants kill 20 soldiers, 40 civilians in northeast Nigeria attacks

 Boko Haram and its offshoot, Islamic State West Africa Province (ISWAP), have killed thousands and displaced millions in northeastern Nigeria.
 ISWAP claimed the two Saturday attacks, and the Gubio attack.

-Reporting By Maiduguri newsroom; Additional reporting by Lanre Ola; Writing by Libby George; Editing by Daniel Wallis
+Reporting By Maiduguri newsroom; Additional reporting by Lanre Ola; Writing by Libby George; Editing by Daniel Wallis and David Gregorio